Superalgos/Superalgos/README.md

 ### Simulation

-The *Simulation* layer displays a backtest + forward test (paper trading) of whatever strategies you have created in the system.
-At sign up, you are provided with an initial set of strategies so that you can be up and running as quickly as possible.
-By activating the Trading Simulation layer you should be able to see something like this:
+The *Simulation* layer displays the actions of strategies throughout the tested period.
+Actions include the *take position event* and the management of *stop* and *take profit* in phases.
+By activating the Simulation layer you should be able to see something like this:

 ![Trading-Simulation](https://user-images.githubusercontent.com/13994516/58564550-6c158680-822d-11e9-8bb1-102912d4bfd0.gif)
 <br/><br/>

 Notice Asset Balances in the bottom left corner of the screen.
-Asset A is your _base asset_.
+Asset A represents BTC while Asset B represents USDT.

 ![Trading-Simulation-Asset-Balances](https://user-images.githubusercontent.com/13994516/58564447-3e304200-822d-11e9-9e90-e4f02212de5a.gif)
 <br/><br/>

 The dashed line represents the duration of the trade at the price of the _take position_ event.
-Notice how the _base asset_ is exchanged for Asset B and back to the _base asset_ as the trade closes.
+Notice how one asset is exchanged for the other asset at the take position event, and exchanged back as the trade closes.

 ![Trading-Simulation-Trade-Duration](https://user-images.githubusercontent.com/13994516/58564452-3ec8d880-822d-11e9-8b4e-4cd892df69e7.gif)
 <br/><br/>

-Notice the green horizontal bars indicating the _take profit_ value for each period (candle). _Take profit_ is managed in _phases_, marked with the corresponding icons.
+Notice the green horizontal lines indicating the _take profit_ value for each period (candle). _Take profit_ is managed in _phases_, marked with the corresponding icons.

 ![Trading-Simulation-Take-Profit](https://user-images.githubusercontent.com/13994516/58564451-3ec8d880-822d-11e9-84c4-7e2147018297.gif)
 <br/><br/>